Toterino/US-image-generation/README.md

         caption_file: ../data/BUSI_DATA/prompts.jsonl # prompts
 ```

-The following change was made only for BUSI (removed for CAMUS):
+The following change was made only for BUSI (removed for CAMUS).
+This should work (not sure if its with the "" or not), but if there is a problem with the config file, try removing this section:
 ```python
 validation:
       target: ldm.data.simple.TextOnly